stinkyyyyy/boardel/readme.md

 - 6/15: Added support for LMArena and also for adding custom prompts that can be saved.
 - 10/10: Removed support for Perplexity and LMArena (due to incompatibility) and added more contextual searching for JavaScript injection logic.
 Added Copilot support.
 - 11/22: Fixed bug with Grok injection, added unit testing for all files, new chat button support, multi-platform build workflows, and dark mode have been added.
+- 12/21: Added support for pasting images into the prompt area for all models.

 ## Star History